Graduate Certificate in Journalism and Digital Media

 |One 3-credit capstone course:||

-CCT students may apply no earlier than the first term and no later than the third term of their programs.
+CCT and other Master’s students may apply no earlier than the first term and no later than the third term of their programs.
+BSFS students may apply no earlier than the first term of their junior year and no later than the first term of their senior year.
 Students may enroll in courses that can be applied to the Certificate in the first term in which they are eligible to apply.